Learning Visual Representations for Transfer Learning by Suppressing Texture: Experiments

-For both setups, we achieve the state-of-the-art performance for object detection on VOC Dataset.
-In the first setup, we show improvements on COCO-based evaluation metrics (i.e., $\text{AP}_{50}$, $\text{AP}_{0.05:0.05:0.95}$, $\text{AP}_{75}$) as shown in first three columns of Table \ref{tab:MocoV2Experiments}, and achieve new state-of-the-art performance on object detection.
-In the second setup, Table \ref{tab:MocoV2Experiments} shows that the baseline detection accuracy for MoCoV2 trained on ImageNet is 66.5 mAP, and the one trained with our method is 67.3 mAP.
-We also observe improvement of 0.5 mean IoU on semantic segmentation \citep{long2015fully} over MoCo V2 baseline.
-These results show that in case of transfer learning, we improve across different datasets.
+We show improvements over MoCoV2 and Dense-CL for object detection on the VOC Dataset.
+In the first setup, we show improvements on COCO-based evaluation metrics (i.e., $\text{AP}_{50}$, $\text{AP}_{0.05:0.05:0.95}$, $\text{AP}_{75}$) as shown in the first three columns of Table \ref{tab:MocoV2Experiments}, achieve competitive results.
+We also observe an improvement of $1.3$ mean IoU on semantic segmentation \cite{long2015fully} over MoCo V2 baseline and $1.1$ over Dense-CL baseline.
+We also see improved performances on Dense-CL when we pre-train on COCO dataset as well.
+These results show that in the case of transfer learning, we improve across different datasets.
 More details can be found in the supplementary material.
-Our method is not bound to a particular pretext task and in the supplementary material we show that our method leads to improvements with the Jigsaw \citep{Noroozi_2018_CVPR} task as well.
+Our method is not bound to a particular pretext task and can be potentially added to any state-of-art method to achieve even further improvements.
+In the supplementary material, we show that our method leads to improvements with the Jigsaw \cite{Noroozi_2018_CVPR} task.

 These results suggest that training the network on the Anisotropic ImageNet dataset forces it to learn better representations.
 This is consistent with our hypothesis that Anisotropic diffusion leads to smoothing of texture in images.
 This forces the network to be less reliant on lower-level information to solve the pretext task and, hence, learn representations that focus on higher-level concepts.